engineer-ece/Assembly-Language/NASM/introduction.md

 ## What is Assembly Language ?

-     <p>Each personal computer has a microprocessor that manages the  computer's arithmetical, logical and control activities.</p>
+   ##### Each personal computer has a microprocessor that manages the  computer's arithmetical, logical and control activities.

-     <p>Each family of processor has its own set of instructions for handling various operations such as getting input from keyboard, displaying information on screen and performing various other jobs.
-These set of instructions are called 'machine language instructions'.</p>
+   #####   Each family of processor has its own set of instructions for handling various operations such as getting input from keyboard, displaying information on screen and performing various other jobs.
+These set of instructions are called 'machine language instructions'.